Artificial Intelligence Glossary

 Model Card

-Documentation describing an AI model capabilities, limitations, and appropriate uses.
+Documentation describing an AI model's capabilities, limitations, and appropriate uses to ensure responsible deployment and help users understand risks.

 Model Collapse

-Degradation in AI quality when models are trained on AI-generated content.
+Degradation in AI quality when models are trained on AI-generated content, creating a feedback loop that reduces diversity and accuracy over time.

 Model Compression

-Techniques to reduce AI model size and computational requirements while preserving performance for deployment efficiency.
+Techniques to reduce AI model size and computational requirements while preserving performance, enabling deployment on mobile devices and edge computing.

 Model Context Protocol (MCP)

-An open standard for connecting AI assistants to external data sources, tools, and services through a unified interface.
+An open standard for connecting AI assistants to external data sources, tools, and services through a unified interface, enabling seamless integration.

 Model Distillation

-Transferring knowledge from a large AI model to a smaller, more efficient one.
+Transferring knowledge from a large AI model to a smaller, more efficient one to deploy powerful capabilities with reduced computational costs.

 Model Drift

-Gradual degradation of AI model performance over time as real-world data patterns change from original training conditions.
+Gradual degradation of AI model performance over time as real-world data patterns change, requiring regular retraining to maintain accuracy.

 Model Ensemble

-Technique combining predictions from multiple AI models to achieve better accuracy and reliability than any single model alone.
+Technique combining predictions from multiple AI models to achieve better accuracy and reliability, reducing overfitting and improving generalization.

 Model Fine-Tuning

-The process of training an existing AI model on specialized data to improve performance for specific tasks.
+The process of training an existing AI model on specialized data to improve performance for specific tasks by adapting learned patterns.

 Model Garden

-A curated collection of pre-trained AI models available through a single platform.
+A curated collection of pre-trained AI models available through a single platform, enabling developers to quickly deploy models without training from scratch.

 Model Governance

-Framework of policies, processes, and controls that ensure responsible development, deployment, and management of AI systems.
+Framework of policies, processes, and controls that ensure responsible AI development and deployment while managing risks and compliance.

 Model Interpretability

-The ability to understand and explain how AI models make decisions, crucial for trust, compliance, and debugging.
+The ability to understand and explain how AI models make decisions, enabling users to trust predictions, meet regulatory requirements, and identify errors.

 Model Merging

-Combining the weights of multiple fine-tuned AI models into a single model that inherits capabilities from all of them.
+Combining the weights of multiple fine-tuned AI models into a single model that inherits capabilities from all of them to improve performance.

 Model Orchestration

-The coordination of multiple AI models working together to solve complex tasks through automated workflow management.
+The coordination of multiple AI models working together to solve complex tasks through automated workflow management, enabling scalable AI systems.

 Model Quantization

-Reducing AI model size and computational requirements by using lower precision.
+Reducing AI model size and computational requirements by using lower precision to enable faster inference and deployment on edge devices.

 Model Serving

-Infrastructure for deploying AI models to handle production inference requests.
+Infrastructure for deploying AI models to handle production inference requests, enabling real-time predictions at scale for applications.

 Model Versioning

-Systems for tracking, managing, and deploying different versions of AI models throughout development and production lifecycles.
+Systems for tracking, managing, and deploying different versions of AI models to ensure reproducibility and enable safe rollbacks in production.

 Model Weights

-The learned parameters that determine how a neural network processes information.
+The learned parameters that determine how a neural network processes information, storing the AI model's knowledge from training data.

 Multi-Task Learning

-Training AI models to perform multiple related tasks simultaneously, improving efficiency and knowledge transfer between domains.
+Training AI models to perform multiple related tasks simultaneously, improving efficiency and enabling knowledge transfer that boosts overall performance.

 Multimodal

-AI systems that can process and generate multiple types of content—text, images, audio, and video.
+AI systems that can process and generate multiple types of content—text, images, audio, and video—enabling richer human-computer interactions.

 Multimodal AI

-AI systems that can understand and generate multiple types of content including text, images, audio, and video.
+AI systems that can understand and generate multiple types of content like text, images, audio, and video to enable richer human-computer interactions.

 Multimodal Embedding

-Vector representations that capture meaning across text, images, and other modalities.
+Vector representations that capture meaning across text, images, and other modalities, enabling AI to understand and connect different data types.

 Multimodal RAG

-Retrieval-augmented generation that combines text, images, and other media types.
+Retrieval-augmented generation that combines text, images, and other media types to enable AI systems to answer complex queries more accurately.

 N